Sexual abuse: People in poverty

 People in poverty, including those from developing countries, are vulnerable to forced prostitution, live streaming sexual abuse, and other forms of molestation.
 Victims who come from families in poverty often have less connections, power, protection, and education about sex crimes.

 Minorities

 Sexual abuse is a problem in some minority communities.
 In 2007, a number of Hispanic victims were included in the settlement of a massive sexual abuse case involving the Los Angeles archdiocese of the Catholic Church.
 A qualitative study by Kim et al. discusses the experiences of sexual abuse in the US population of Mexican immigrant women, citing immigration, acculturation, and several other social elements as risk factors for abuse.

+Prisoners

 Animals

 Captive breeding activities are sometimes described as sexual abuse.
 People for the Ethical Treatment of Animals (PETA) has specifically objected, for example, to SeaWorld's breeding of orcas (Orcinus orca).
 Captive breeding of animals led to the idea of capturing and enslaving women for involuntary breeding according to Charles Patterson.